setwd('PATH')

 Quarto

-- Create an Quarto document and save it in your work folder.
+- Create an Quarto document and save it in your exercise folder.

 Quarto is an open-source publishing system designed to help you create dynamic, reproducible documents, presentations, and websites.
 It extends the ideas of tools like R Markdown, combining simplicity with powerful customization options for modern scientific and technical communication.